forge.toml

 SELECT pg_try_advisory_lock(0x464F52470001)

 The lock ID is a hash of the leader role.
 One node acquires the lock.
-Others return false and wait.
-No quorum, no split-brain, no network partition drama.
+Others return false and wait, which avoids quorum management and split-brain handling in the application layer.

 Leader Roles